puvie2005/PuvananBlogsite/docs/web.md

 * Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
 Personally, I believe markdown is a much simpler than html and thus went on with this.
 * Let's learn some basics so we can update our website as per our preference.

+### What you will need?
+* You will be needing a text code editor like the ones I mentioned at the start of the page.
+* Patience :)

 ### Headers

 ## Header 2 ( H2 )
 ### Header 3 ( H3 )
 #### Header 4 ( H4 )